Google Code offered in: English - Español - 日本語 - 한국어 - Português - Pусский - 中文(简体) - 中文(繁體)

 The recommended pattern is to test one asynchronous event per test method.
 If you need to test multiple events in the same method, here are a couple of techniques:

-The GWTTestSuite mechanism has the overhead of having to start a hosted mode shell and servlet or compile your code.
-You can potentially increase the speed of your unit test runs by organizing your tests into suites of test cases.
+The GWTTestSuite mechanism has the overhead of having to start a development mode shell and servlet or compile your code.
+There is also overhead for each test module within a suite.

 Creating a suite is simple if you have already defined individual JUnit TestCases or GWTTestCases.
 Here is an example: